Everledger has partnered with Australian Wool Innovation for blockchain tracing technology - ExBulletin

 Everledger has partnered with Australian Wool Innovation for blockchain tracing technology

-UKs Everledger, the parent organization of The Woolmark Company, has partnered with Australian Wool Innovation (AWI) to proof-of-concept supply chain traceability with the goal of enabling information sharing on wool sources and supply chains.
+UKs Everledger, the parent organization of The Woolmark Company, has partnered with Australian Wool Innovation (AWI) to demonstrate the concept of supply chain traceability with the goal of enabling information sharing on wool sources and supply chains.

 Together with the Australian wool industry and its partners, the two companies have begun a lifelong journey in wool products, hoping to create new sources of value for wool producers, manufacturers and retailers.
 This process leverages blockchain technology to gather information along the supply chain and provide a verifiable history.